Semiclassical expansion for exactly solvable differential operators: Introduction

-This terminology is motivated by the fact that any exactly solvable operator $\MM$ preserves the infinite flag of linear subspaces of polynomials whose degree does not exceed a given non-negative integer $n$.
-Therefore one can explicitly find the sequence of its eigenvalues as well as the sequence of corresponding eigenfunctions in the form of polynomials of consecutive degrees $n=0,1,\dots$ by using linear algebra methods.
-In other words, one can solve a certain spectral problem for $\MM$ exactly and explicitly which explains the terminology.
-We will call these polynomial eigenfunctions \emph{eigenpolynomials} of $\MM$ and denote by $\{Q_n^\MM(z)\}_{n=0}^\infty$ the sequence of monic eigenpolynomials of $\MM$.
-(For any exactly solvable $\MM$, its monic eigenpolynomials $Q_n^\MM(z)$ are unique for all sufficiently large $n$).
-We say that an exactly solvable operator $\MM$ is \emph{non-degenerate} if $\dgr{\rho_M }=M$.
+This terminology arises because such operators preserve the infinite flag of polynomial subspaces of degree at most $n$.
+Consequently, one can explicitly determine the sequences of eigenvalues and corresponding eigenfunctions—referred to here as \emph{eigenpolynomials} $\{Q_n^\mathcal{M}(z)\}_{n=0}^\infty$—using linear algebra.
+We call an exactly solvable operator \emph{non-degenerate} if $\deg \rho_M = M$, in which case the monic eigenpolynomials are unique for all sufficiently large $n$.

-Exactly solvable operators appeared already in the 1930's in connection with the so-called Bochner-Krall problem asking which exactly solvable operators have sequences of eigenpolynomials which are orthogonal with respect to an appropriate linear functional.
-Different results on the asymptotic behavior of sequence of eigenpolynomials can be found in e.g. \cite{BeRuSh04, Berg07, BerRull02, masshap01} and on the Bochner-Krall problem in e.g. \cite{Bo29, Ev01, HST, JuKwLee97, Kr40, Turb92b}.
-One should mention that the Bochner-Krall problem still remains widely open.
+Exactly solvable operators first gained prominence in the 1930s regarding the \emph{Bochner-Krall problem}, which seeks to identify operators whose eigenpolynomials are orthogonal with respect to a linear functional.
+While this problem remains largely open, various results on the asymptotic behavior of these sequences are available in, e.g., \cite{BeRuSh04, Berg07, BerRull02, masshap01}, and specifically on the Bochner-Krall problem in \cite{Bo29, Ev01, HST, JuKwLee97, Kr40, Turb92b}.